Excel KPI Dashboard (Table of Contents)

 Step 6: It should open a new tab named Power Pivot for Excel.
 There are different ways to import data under PowerPivot.
 You can click the Database tab if you want to add data from SQL Server, Access.
 However, if you have an excel file or text file or some data files other than SQL and Access, please click on From Other Sources tab.

 Step 7: Once you click on the “From Other Sources” tab, a new window named Table Import Wizard will pop up.
 There you can see a lot of options from where you can import the data to PowerPivot.
 Select the Excel file, then click on the Next button to proceed further.

 Step 8: Browse the path on where your excel data file is stored and click the Next button to finish the Import.

-Step 9: Click on Finish button once the data table is loaded into PowerPivot.
+Step 9: Click on the Finish button once the data table is loaded into PowerPivot.